EarthScientist/FOSS4G/README.md

 FOSS4G
 ======

-Notes and materials from the workshops and sessions FOSS4G 2014 PDX
+Notes and materials from select workshops and sessions at FOSS4G 2014 PDX